It’s no secret that Instagram is a different platform for influencers today than it was a few years ago.

 Instagram Influencer Tip #3: Be Consistent

 A few years ago, it was possible to post sporadically and grow consistently.
-But in 2021, it’s a different story.
+But now, it’s a different story.

 If you want to see growth on Instagram and stay top of mind with your followers, it is vital to be consistent.